PUADlManager:Win32/Sepdot: Remove, Restore, or False Positive?

 Why does Sepdot not disappear?

 Sometimes Defender removed the file but the Protection history entry remains.
-Other times the source archive, extracted folder, or updater is still present.
+Other times the source archive, extracted folder, updater, or bundled helper is still present.
 If the alert has a live affected-item path, remove that source.
 If it only appears in old history and scans are clean, it may be a stale entry.

 How Sepdot usually gets installed